 Data provided by MHCC include information on faculty and staff by place of work and by place of residence.
 These data appear in Table 1.1.
-As shown, MHCC employed 354 full-time and 288 part-time faculty and staff in FY 2021-22 (including student workers).
-Of these, 99% worked in the region and 63% lived in the region.
+As shown, MHCC employed 481 full-time and 742 part-time faculty and staff in FY 2018-19.
+Of these, all worked in the region and 55% lived in the region.
 These data are used to isolate the portion of the employees' payroll and household expenses that remains in the regional economy.